alexiswhng/spotify-artist-tracks-analyzer/README.md

 # Spotify Analyzer

-A streamlit app that uses data visualization tools to analyze Spotify songs, artists, albums, or playlists
+A streamlit app that uses data visualization tools to analyze Spotify artists and their top songs

 References:
 - https://spotipy.readthedocs.io/en/latest/